Associate Professor Emerita in Medicine and, the Rady School of Management

 Fraser, Heather, Marshall, Anthony and Melese,Teri : Reinventing Life Sciences: How emerging ecosystems fuel innovation, 2015

-Fraser, Heather, Marshall, Anthony and Melese, Teri: Innovating Life Sciences; Lessons from Success, Innovation secrets from the world’s most successful life sciences companies 2015, in development.
+Fraser, Heather, Marshall, Anthony and Melese, Teri: Innovating Life Sciences; Lessons from Success, Innovation secrets from the world’s most successful life sciences companies 2015

 Katherine A. Rauen, Anuradha Banerjee, W. Robert Bishop, Jennifer O. Lauchle, Frank Mccormick, Martin Mcmahon, Teri Melese, Pamela N. Munster, Sorena Nadaf, Roger J. Packer, Judith Sebolt-Leopold, And David H. Viskochil Costello and Cardio-Facio-Cutaneous Syndromes: Moving Toward Clinical Trials in RASopathies American Journal of Medical Genetics Part C (Seminars in Medical Genetics): 1-11, 2011.